huxs001/pixi-envs/gpu4pyscf/Install.md

+This one is for glibc-2.17, which lacks many conda packages and thus relay on host for libs.

 1. Install pixi with `curl -fsSL https://pixi.sh/install.sh | sh`.
 2. `cd /lustre/software/pixi/gpu4pyscf`
 3. `pixi install`.
 The only source file is `/lustre/software/pixi/gpu4pyscf/pixi.toml`.